igor-sb/gencdna/docs/source/wgs_bwa.rst

 Find exon joins
 ---------------

-This script calculates gaps between adjacent exons then keeps the reads where that gap is zero.
+This script calculates gaps between adjacent exons then keeps the adjacent reads where that gap is zero.